thatsjustjohn/songr/README.md

 ## Paths

-Path: /albums Displays all the albums
+Path: /albums Displays all the albums\
+Path: /albums/new Allows you to create a new Album\
+Path: /songs Displays all the songs\
-Path: /albums/new Allows you to create a new Album
+Path: /songs/new Allows you to create a new Song (given the Album exists)\
+Path: /album?album={albumName} Displays the songs of an Album\
+Path: /album/{id}/songs Displays the songs based off an albums Database ID

 Path: /hello\